usnistgov/jarvis/README.md

 # JARVIS-Tools

-⚠️ This repository is no longer maintained.
-For the latest updates and continued development, please visit: https://github.com/atomgptlab/jarvis-tools

 The JARVIS-Tools is an open-access software package for atomistic data-driven materials design.
 JARVIS-Tools can be used for a) setting up calculations, b) analysis and informatics, c) plotting, d) database